 Name: Address:

 Daytime telephone number:

 Evening telephone number:

 Email: Postcode:

-What is your complaint concerning, and what action would you like the headteacher to take?
+What is your complaint concerning, and what action would you like the headteacher to

-When did you discuss your
+take?

-concern/complaint with the appropriate
+When did you discuss your concern/complaint with the appropriate member of staff?

-member of staff?
+When did you discuss your concern, complaint with the appropriate member of staffs

 What was the result of the discussion?

 Signed: Date: